PhotoshopGuides/PhotoshopGuides.github.io/docs/tldr.md

 ##### Memory Usage - Ram - (Personal preference)

         .
 If Lower than 16gb ->  70%
         .
-If Lower than 32gb and dont run other programs with PS (Google Chrome) ->  80-90% .
-If More than 32gb and run other programs with PS (Google Chrome) ->  75-80%
+If Lower than 32GB and don't run other programs with PS (Google Chrome) ->  80-90% .
+If More than 32 GB and run other programs with PS (Google Chrome) ->  75-80%

 ##### History & Cache - (Personal preference)
 1. History State - (Personal preference)

         .
-Powerfull system configuration and high storage If Master of Photoshop and dont use Undo option Much - Less history state ≤ 50 If Still a biginer and dont use Undo option alot -  More history state ≥ 50-70 .
+Powerful system configuration and high storage If Master of Photoshop and don't use the Undo option Much - Less history state ≤ 50 If Still a beginner and don't use Undo option a lot -  More history states≥ 50-70 .
 Weak system configuration and less storage - Less history state ≤ 50

 2. Cache Levels -